vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

 -   **What is the advantage of MVVM over MVP?**<br/>
     A) In MVP, Presenter is responsible for view data updates as well as data operations where as in MVVM, ViewModel does not hold any reference to View.
 It is the View's responsibility to pick the changes from ViewModel.
 This helps in writing more maintainable test cases since ViewModel does not depend upon View.

--   **What is Pending Intent?**<br/>
-    A)A PendingIntent is a token that you give to a foreign application (e.g. NotificationManager, AlarmManager, Home Screen AppWidgetManager, or other 3rd party applications), which allows the foreign application to use your application's permissions to execute a predefined piece of code.
-It specifies a task that requires to be performed in future.

 -   **Activity Lifecycle**<br/>
     A)<br/>
     ![Activity Lifecycle Image](/assets/activity_lifecycle.png)